ChimeHQ/Neon/README.md

 // this function will be called with a minimal set of text ranges
 // that have become invalidated due to edits.
 These ranges
-// always coorespond to the *current* state of the text content,
+// always correspond to the *current* state of the text content,
 // even if TreeSitterClient is currently processing edits in the
 // background.
 client.invalidationHandler = { set in ... }